dwyl/learn-pre-commit/README.md

 ***Try it*** in your own porjects!
 If you have any *questions*, submit an issue on GitHub or tweet me [@nelsonic](https://twitter.com/nelsonic)

+## Advanced How?

+### Problems in Node Land
+While using [pre-commit](https://github.com/observing/pre-commit), we found this [issue](https://github.com/dwyl/learn-pre-commit/issues/4).

+On installation pre-commit uses [symlink](https://nodejs.org/api/fs.html#fs_fs_symlink_target_path_type_callback) to copy a pre-commit hook into your `.git/hooks` folder.
+Symlink is useful as it allows you to repeatedly change your hook script without having to copy it into your private `.git/` folder.

+This script will then use the package.json to find other scripts to call.
+But this sometimes causes a problem as in some cases Windows' default security policy will only allow administrators to create symbolic links.
+Solution...

+### Do it yourself!

+If you inspect the `.git/hooks` folder you will find you can add/remove hooks easily.

+**Hooks can be written in most scripting languages** so you can find any online to use or write your own with your favourite language.

+Modify your hooks directly by copy and pasting manually or with a script.
+The latter is better as it enables all developers in a team to do so easily but...

+ ** You will need to find a mechanism to make sure developers first install them and second keep them up to date**

+An example of custom hooks written with node and a script to copy them into `.git` folder can be found [here](https://github.com/jrans/Node-Git-Hooks).

+Would it have been easier to just adjust the security policy?
+Probably, but it turns out writing git hooks is easy too!
+See below for more information on types of hooks.

 ## Background Reading